2025 Iraqi parliamentary election: International

-Two days before the elections, Esmail Baghaei, spokesman for the Iranian Foreign Ministry, accused the United States of interfering in Iraq's electoral process, stating: "Any foreign interference in this process is condemned and rejected by the Iraqi people, the government of this country, and other responsible countries.
+Two days before the elections, Esmail Baghaei, spokesman for the Iranian Foreign Ministry, accused the United States of "interfering in Iraq's electoral process" despite "Iran routinely facing accusations of interfering in Iraq's affairs," stating: "Any foreign interference in this process is condemned and rejected by the Iraqi people, the government of this country, and other responsible countries.
 American interference is definitely harmful."

 On 12 November, the French Government released a statement welcoming the legislative elections of the previous day and celebrating the "smooth unfolding" of the elections, stating that it "is consistent with the progress that Iraq has made on the political and security fronts."
 The statement reiterated France's support for Iraq in strengthening its institutions and its role in regional peace and stability.

 On the same date, the European Union commended the Iraqi people for exercising their right to vote and highlighted the potential stemming from the election to strengthen Iraq's institutions, inclusivity, and accountability.
 The statement "welcomed" the efforts of various Iraqi authorities and civil society bodies in facilitating the vote and the resultant increased turnout compared to 2021 and 2018.
 The EU reaffirmed its commitment to Iraqi's unity, sovereignty, and territorial sovereignty as an EU partner.

 US special envoy to Iraq Mark Savaya, hailed the elections as a "clear sign" of progress.
 He commended Prime Minister Sudani and his government and reiterated America's support to "end external interference and armed militias."

 United Nations General Secretary António Guterres called for a swift formation of Iraq's next government, lauding the calm and orderly elections as "effective" and reaffirming his organisation's support for Iraq.